MuzhdaN/PP3/README.md

 ## Typography and color scheme
   ### Typography
   - Font family, 'Arial' was used for this project.
-  ### used colors: red, green, cyan, magenta, white, yellow
+  - Used colors: red, green, cyan, magenta, white, yellow
   ----

 ## Flow chart